Welcome to REBOUND

 - Parallelized with OpenMP (for shared memory systems)

-- Parallelized with MPI using an essential tree for gravity and collisions (for distributed memory systems)
+- Parallelized with MPI is supported for some special use cases only (using an essential tree for gravity and collisions)

 - Comes with standard ASCII or binary output routines

 - Different modules are easily interchangeable at runtime

 - David S. Spiegel, Institute for Advanced Study Princeton, email@example.com